Roland09/SimpleBicyclePhysicsExtensions/README.md

 ### Installation

-Download the github project and copy it into your Assets folder.
+Download the github project and copy the content of the Assets folder into your project's Assets folder.

 https://github.com/Roland09/SimpleBicyclePhysicsExtensions